-- The array analysis is performed in the time domain.
+The array analysis is performed in the time-domain.
 The time-domain analysis is equivalent to the incorporation of a wide frequency band, while the stacking window is kept narrow around the relevant phase, e.g. the first arrival of the incoming signal (Singh and Rümpker, 2020; Leva et al., 2020).
 Traces are first band-pass filtered within the dominant frequencies of the signal (Fig. 2).
 The cut-off frequencies are chosen in view of the waveform spectrogram.
 Following, an analysis window is chosen around the first onset of the signal.
-For the local events we analyze in this study this is typically in the range of one to two seconds.
+For the local events we analyse in this study this is typically in the range of one to two seconds.
 This is shown in Fig. 3a for an example earthquake at array AF.
-Later, traces will be shifted within this window - 105 in reference to the trace of the central array station.
+Later, traces will be shifted within this window in reference to the trace of the central array station.
 A stacking window (in red in Fig. 3a) of one or two periods length around the signal onset marks the phase, for which the beamforming is performed.
 All windows are chosen in reference to the central array station.
 The trace of the central station is kept fixed during the time-shift of the remaining traces.
 This time-shift is performed by a grid search with slowness values from -0.3 to 0.3 s/km and a grid size of 124×124.
 For each grid node traces are shifted accordingly and summed up.
-The resulting contour plot of the energy stack-is shown in Fig. 3b.
-The slowness - 110 components $s_x$ and $s_y$ of the maximum energy are further used to determine slowness and backazimuth of the event.
-Slowness, apparent velocity, and backazimuth are estimated with $s = \sqrt{s_x^2 + s_y^2}$ , $v{app} = 1/s$ , and $BAZ = (180^\circ/\pi)90^\circ$ $\arctan(s_x/s_y)$ , respectively.
-The traces, which are shifted according to the determined slowness of the event, and the corresponding sum trace are displayed in Fig. 3c.
-The analogue procedure for array BR is shown in Fig. 4S2.1a-c and for array CG in Fig. 5S2.2a-c. - 115 The horizontal slowness (or ray parameter) is related to the angle of incidence by $sin(i) = s \cdot v_c$ , with the mean crustal velocity $v_c$ of the upper layer beneath the array.
+The resulting energy stack is shown in Fig. 3b.
+The slowness components s_x and s_y of the maximum energy are further used to determine slowness and backazimuth of the event.
+Slowness, apparent velocity, and backazimuth are estimated with $s = \sqrt{s_x^2 + s_y^2}$, $s{app} = 1/s$, and $s{app} = 1/s$, and $s{app} = 1/s$ are alongue procedure for array BR is shown in Fig. 4a-c and for array CG in Fig. 5a-c.

+The slowness is related to the angle of incidence by $\sin(i) = s \cdot v_c$, with the mean crustal velocity v_c .
 Thus, the lower the slowness, the steeper the wavefront arrives at the array.
 For near-vertical angles of incidence, the slowness s becomes close to zero and the apparent velocity approaches infinity.